pyrocko/grond/docs/source/examples/waveform_wphase/index.rst

 Data screening
 ..............

-For a quick visual inspection of the dataset, we may use the `Snuffler <https://pyrocko.org/docs/current/apps/snuffler/index.html>`_ program contained in Pyrocko.
+For a quick visual inspection of the dataset, we can use the `Snuffler <https://pyrocko.org/docs/current/apps/snuffler/index.html>`_ program contained in Pyrocko.